Perfect transfer of arbitrary continuous variable states across optical waveguide lattices: One-dimensional waveguide array with mirror symmetry

 \section{One-dimensional waveguide array with mirror symmetry}

 It is well established that a lattice with unmodulated nearest-neighbor couplings cannot lead to perfect state transfer \cite{Christandl_PRL_2004, Christandl_PRA_2005,coutinho_arXiv_2023} unless it consists of only $2$ or $3$ nodes.
 Our goal now is to find a protocol that can allow us to transport an arbitrary CV state from one end of the waveguide, with $N \geq 3$ modes, to the other end with unit fidelity.
 Although PST has been demonstrated in spin systems for arbitrary qubit states, a similar analysis is missing in the continuous variable regime.
-Previous works have identified interactions that can perfectly transfer only a restricted class of single-mode states, e.g., path-entangled states \cite{Perez-Leija_PRA_2013}, single photon states \cite{Perez-Leija_PRA_2013_2}, and two-photon N$00$N states \cite{Swain_JO_2021}, but such systems cannot be used for the perfect transfer of other states such as coherent states \cite{Rai_JO_2022}.
+Previous works have identified interactions that can perfectly transfer only a restricted class of single-mode states, e.g., path-entangled states, single photon states \cite{Perez-Leija_PRA_2013}, and two-photon N$00$N states \cite{Swain_JO_2021}.
+Note, however, that the techniques developed in Ref.~\cite{PhysRevA.103.0437} can be adapted to study the perfect transfer of arbitrary CV target states in one-dimensional lattices.
 In this section, we construct a Hamiltonian with modulated nearest-neighbor couplings which makes the perfect transfer of any CV state possible across the length of a one-dimensional waveguide system.

 We consider a model comprising $N$ identical waveguides arranged in an array and coupled to each other (see Fig. \ref{fig:sch_pst_1D}, with coupling strengths denoted by $J_j$ between adjacent modes $j$ and $j + 1$).
 The coupling constants exhibit mirror symmetry between waveguide modes, i.e. $J_j = J_{N-j}$.
 The Hamiltonian that governs the $N$-mode system is given in Eq. \eqref{eq:H_NN}, with $\mathcal{B} = N$ and $\mathcal{L} = \mathcal{H} = 1$, where we represent $N = 2m$ for even modes and $N = 2m+1$ for odd modes, with $m$ being an integer taking values $1, 2, 3, \cdots$.
 We consider the coupling strength as